McKala1/Project-3/README.md

 - **Gradio Interfaces**: Utilize Gradio to create an intuitive interface for users to interact with AI-based tools
 - **Natural Language Understanding**: Integrate OpenAI's language model to understand and respond to user queries naturally
 - **Deep Neural Network Based Price Prediction**: Utilize both TensorFlow and PyTorch to create highly accurate
-- **Image Generation**: Leveraged DALL-E's capabilities to generate images based on user requests related to diamonds.
+- **Image Generation**: Leveraged DALL-E's capabilities to generate images based on user requests related to diamonds
-- **Information Retrieval**: Provide users with information about diamonds, including pricing, characteristics, and more. 📊💡
+- **Information Retrieval**: Provide users with information about diamonds, including pricing, characteristics, and more 📊💡

 ## Dependencies 📦
 - Python with source code editor, Visual Studio Code